strtok/byol/README.md

 # rust-closure-parcom

-This is an implementation of parser combinators based on the Haskell [parsec](https://hackage.haskell.org/package/parsec) paper using closures.
+This is a closure based implementation of a rust parser combinator based on the Haskell [parsec](https://hackage.haskell.org/package/parsec) paper.

 # syntax example